Murali-group/PathLinker/README.md

 Run any of the programs with the --help option for full documentation.
 The /example directory contains a sample usage of these programs.
-For all input files in this codebase, lines beginning with a hash (#)
+For all input files, lines beginning with a hash (#)
     are considered to be comments and ignored.

 ### Dependencies